 Tree & Plant Care

-A medium sized tree tolerant of hot, dry summers, poor soils and road salts.
+A medium sized tree tolerant of hot, dry summers and poor soils.

 Considered to have a short life span.
 Cultivar 'Whitespire' more desirable.